$ cd fundamentals-of-devops

 , an HTTP client, in a loop, hitting your ALB once per second and allowing you to see the

 zero-downtime deployment in action.
-For the first couple minutes, you should see only responses from the old instances:
+For the first couple minutes, you should see only "Hello, World!" responses from

-"Hello, World!"
-Then, as new instances start to pass health checks, the ALB will begin sending traffic to them, and you
+the old instances.
+Then, as new instances start to pass health checks, the ALB will begin sending traffic to them, and

-should see the response from the ALB alternate between "Hello, World!" and "Fundamentals of DevOps!"
-After another couple
+you should see the response from the ALB alternate between "Hello, World!" and "Fundamentals of DevOps!"
+After another

-minutes, the "Hello, World!" message will disappear, and you’ll see only "Fundamentals of DevOps!", which means all the
+couple minutes, the "Hello, World!" message will disappear, and you’ll see only "Fundamentals of DevOps!", which means

 Congrats, you’ve now seen VM orchestration in action, including rolling out changes following immutable infrastructure practices!